Home

 ETL Fundamentals

-ETL has been the foundational framework in data handling for decades.
+Extract, Transform, Load (ETL) has been the backbone of data workflows for decades.
 It involves:

-1. Extract: The first step is to gather data from various sources, such as applications, websites, CRM platforms, and other source systems.
+1. Extract: Data is gathered from various sources, such as applications, websites, CRM platforms, and other source systems.

-3. Load: The final step is to store the cleansed and organized data into the final target database such as an operational data store, a data mart, data lake or a data warehouse.
+3. Load: The final step is to store the cleansed and organized data in the target system, whether it's an operational data store, data mart, data lake, or a data warehouse.

 However, ETL's linear process often led to bottlenecks, especially with the exponential growth in data volume and complexity.
-Transforming data before loading it into the warehouse was time-consuming and less flexible, particularly for unstructured data, which is increasingly prevalent in today's data ecosystems.
-In response to these challenges, the ELT approach emerged as a solution.
+Transforming data before loading it into the warehouse was time-consuming and less flexible — particularly for unstructured data, which is now common.
+In response, the ELT approach emerged as a solution.

 The Shift to ELT

-This shift was not just about speed; it also offered greater flexibility in managing and analyzing diverse data types.
-This approach allows for more complex, resource-intensive operations like machine learning algorithms and advanced analytics to be performed directly on the data within the warehouse.
+This shift was not just about speed; it also offered more flexibility in managing and analyzing different data types.
+This approach enables resource-intensive operations like advanced analytics and supports downstream workflows, including machine learning pipelines that use warehouse data.

-With the transition from ETL to ELT, data warehouses have ascended to the role of data custodians, centralizing customer data collected from fragmented systems.
+With the transition from ETL to ELT, the data warehouse becomes the core of your data ecosystem.
+Instead of merely storing structured data, it serves as the processing engine for everything from real-time insights to advanced algorithms.
 This pivotal shift has been enabled by a suite of powerful tools: Fivetran and Airbyte streamline the extraction and loading, DBT handles the transformation, and robust warehousing solutions like Snowflake and Redshift store the data.
 While traditionally these technologies catered to analytical and business intelligence applications (think Looker and Superset), there's an increasing recognition of their potential for more dynamic operational analytics, delivering real-time data for actionable insights.

 Today, many new data integration platforms support both ETL and ELT processes, often dynamically choosing based on the use case.